gigalixir/gigalixir-cli/docs/source/main.rst

 Log In
 ------

 Next, log in.
-This will grant you an api key which expires in 365 days.
+This will grant you an api key.
 It will also optionally modify your ~/.netrc file so that all future commands are authenticated.

 .. code-block:: bash